adamofig/springboot-gcp-sql/README.md

 2. To do a connection using JDBC was reused the code from the next repository  https://github.com/spring-cloud/spring-cloud-gcp/tree/master/spring-cloud-gcp-samples/spring-cloud-gcp-sql-sample
 Summary:
-* Created a database with user and add values at run time using schema.sql and data.sql files.
+* It automatically created a database with the user table and add some default values using schema.sql and data.sql files.
-* *when clone and run the project go to http://localhost:8080/getTuples to test.

 3. To do connection with Spring data was using the next repository, https://github.com/spring-cloud/spring-cloud-gcp/tree/master/spring-cloud-gcp-samples/spring-cloud-gcp-data-jpa-sample
 Summary:
 * When apps run, create a table in the database which adds a new record
- * To test http://localhost:8080/getHouses you will see your record.

 ## Setting preview for the project

+Note: Make sure you are setting the right project id

 1. Grant permissions for connecting database on the next link https://console.cloud.google.com/iam-admin/iam